November 20 – December 15

 #14 LGUMC SHOWER MINISTRY

-LGUMC, in coordination with St Luke’s Episcopal Church, opens our showers and hearts every Thursday afternoon to unhoused people in Los Gatos.
+LGUMC, in coordination with St Luke’s Episcopal Church and The Town of Los Gatos, opens our showers and hearts every Thursday afternoon to unhoused people in Los Gatos.
 During the COVID-19 pandemic, we continue to safely offer hot showers, bag lunches, and often new, warm socks and underwear.
-When funds are available, or cards are generously donated, we distribute $10 Subway gift cards.
+When funds are available, or cards are generously donated, we distribute $15 Subway gift cards.
 Your gift supports all of these efforts for the truly needy in our community

 #15 LGUMC HEALTH AND VISITATION MINISTRIES